As robotic grasping improves, rivals debate the metrics of success

 In a test last year, robotics company ABB invited 20 companies from the U.S. and Europe to take part in a challenge involving picking and sorting random items.
 In the end, Covariant was the only company able to complete all the tasks and do so at speeds comparable to a human.

-An ABB spokesperson declined to comment on which companies participated in the competition (the company agreed not to share details about participants) but said the test included 26 common items, like apples, toys, bottles, and clamshell packs.
+An ABB spokesperson declined to comment on which companies participated in the competition (the company agreed not to share details about participants) but said the test included 26 common items like apples, toys, bottles, and clamshell packs.
 ABB uses a formula that combines metrics like pick rate and mistakes — such as double picks or failed picks — to measure the performance of robotic grasping systems.

-This week, ABB announced a partnership with Covariant to bring AI-enabled grasping robots to warehouses for e-commerce.
+This week, ABB announced a partnership with Covariant to bring AI-enabled grasping robots to warehouses for ecommerce.

 How to measure success

-In a 2018 IEEE op-ed, 19 members of the robotics community across academia, industry, and standards — including leaders at organizations like NASA’s Jet Propulsion Lab, Nvidia’s robotics unit, and the National Institute for Standards and Technology (NIST) — called for open discussion of benchmarks and metrics to measure progress in robotic grasping.
+In a 2018 IEEE op-ed, 19 members of the robotics community across academia, industry, and standards bodies — including leaders at organizations like NASA’s Jet Propulsion Lab, Nvidia’s robotics unit, and the National Institute for Standards and Technology (NIST) — called for open discussion of benchmarks and metrics to measure progress in robotic grasping.
 The paper makes no explicit call for a single recommended success metric, but the primary metric mentioned is mean picks per hour.

 Lael Odhner, cofounder and CTO of RightHand Robotics, which makes piece-picking systems for robotic arms, signed the 2018 op-ed.